wglanzer/quarkus-intellij-plugin/README.md

 VM Options: A list of parameters which will be delegated to gradle

+Tasks: A whitespace separated list of tasks that should be executed on quarkus startup.
+Make sure, that you include "quarkusDev" if you want to debug your service.

 Arguments: Arguments that will be delegated to gradle

 Environment Variables: Variables that will be passed to gradle execution environment

-Compile before launch: check this option, if you want to execute the "clean" and "build" tasks before launching "quarkusDev"

 ### Debug your Quarkus applications
 ![Debug Window](.github/docs/debug.png)